-Every year new publications enter public domain.
-That means their intellectual property rights have expired or are not applicable any longer.
+Every year, new publications enter the public domain.
+It means their intellectual property rights have expired or are not applicable any longer.

-My advice is that if you want to get an ebook version of a classic novel like Pride and Prejudice, you should first check out the sites listed below.
-Browsing the ebookstore where you have an account is a next step, if you don’t find what you’re looking for.
+My advice is that if you want to get an ebook version of a classic novel, you should first check out the sites listed below.

-The dates books enter public domain vary between countries.
-Some rights depend on registrations with a country-by-country basis, but the most important factor is how many years have to pass after the death of the creator to allow the works into public domain.
+The dates books enter the public domain vary between countries.
+Some rights depend on registrations with a country-by-country basis, but the most important factor is how many years have to pass after the death of the creator.

 Project Gutenberg is a top destination for free ebooks on the web.
 It’s a first ebook initiative in the world, established by Michael S. Hart in 1971.